tudocomp/tudocomp/README.md

 which will result in slower but better debuggable binaries (They will include optional asserts, debugging log output, etc).

-This is fine except to get usable results from benchamrks.
+This is fine except to get usable results from benchmarks.
 For those, you need to initalize the build directory with
 `cmake -DCMAKE_BUILD_TYPE=Release ..` instead to make it explicit build in optimized release mode.